yangzhongke/Zack.EFCore.Batch/README.md

 ## BulkInsert

-At this point, BulkInsert can be supported on MSSQLServer, MySQL and Oracle only.
+At this point, BulkInsert cannot be supported on SqlLite.
 ```
 List<Book> books = new List<Book>();
 for (int i = 0; i < 100; i++)